 As freedom activists, we keep coming back to four key ideas:

-God is working a strategy to promote human freedom
+God is on a campaign to promote human freedom

-Jesus is the key figure in that strategy, the one who launched the new freedom era
+Jesus is the key figure in the campaign strategy, the one who launched the new freedom era

 Jesus was raised from death in order to convince his followers to keep working as activists, promoting freedom in his name

-As these soak into us, new freedom, healing, and deliverance arrive.
+As these four ideas soak into us, new freedom, healing, and deliverance arrive.
 Our lives change.
 We have new freedom stories to tell.

 He has the key role of bringing heaven's freedom to earth because he himself was an impossible combination of heaven and earth, of God and humanity.
 It took such a one-of-a-kind being to connect the unseen "heaven" with the world as we know it and see it.
 He does not just make the connection.
 He IS the connection.

 And that is why true freedom is freedom IN him not FROM him.
+We are free when we are connected to him, not when we are disconnected.
 We freely say "Yes" to him as king; he makes us free citizens of the heaven-and-earth-kingdom he rules.
 No free citizen wants to get free FROM his king, at least not if the king is like Jesus.
 But IN his king, a free citizen has all kinds of rights and privileges.

 God, please give [name of person or group] your freedom.
 Break their chains.
 Free them from their addictions, habits, and obsessions that are ruining their lives and causing pain to others.
 Heal their broken hearts and their scars.
 Heal their diseases, physical and every other kind.
 Give them the joy of free people, free citizens of your kingdom.
 Let the suffering of the world be reduced because their lives are SYNCed with your plan.